📌 KWIK SUMMARY

 Factors That Influence an Indoor Cat’s Lifespan

 Being indoors certainly helps, no doubt.
 However, it’s not a guarantee.
-Just like other beings, a cat's lifespan can be influenced by various factors:
+Just like other beings, indoor cat life expectancy can be influenced by various factors:

 1. Breed